devandyt/akaibu-gatsby/docs/0-notes/1-reading-guide.md

 slug: /
 ---

-To keep content nice and tidy, we style wording according to their meaning consistently.
+For consistency, style is assigned to words according to their meaning.

 | Word Styling | Desc                                 |
 | ------------ | ------------------------------------ |